Amy Hennig: Career

-On April 3, 2014, Hennig joined Visceral Games with Todd Stashwick to work on Project Ragtag, a Star Wars game.
-It was reported on October 17, 2017, that EA was shutting down Visceral Games and that their Star Wars project was delayed and moved to another studio to allow for "significant change".
+In April 2014, Hennig joined Visceral Games with Todd Stashwick to work on Project Ragtag, a Star Wars game.
+It was reported in October 2017, that EA was shutting down Visceral Games and that their Star Wars project was delayed and moved to another studio to allow for "significant change".
 A representative of EA told Polygon that EA are "in discussions with Amy about her next move".
 Hennig announced the following June that she had left EA in January and started a small studio to explore options involving virtual reality games.

-Hennig announced she joined Skydance Media in November 2019 to start a new division there, Skydance New Media, for "new story-focused experiences [that] will employ state-of-the-art computer graphics to provide the visual fidelity of television and film, but with an active, lean-in experience that puts the audience in the driver's seat".
+In November 2019, Hennig announced she had joined Skydance Media to start a new division there, Skydance New Media, for "new story-focused experiences [that] will employ state-of-the-art computer graphics to provide the visual fidelity of television and film, but with an active, lean-in experience that puts the audience in the driver's seat".
 Stashwick said in May 2021 that he was working with Hennig on an action-adventure game; in September, this was revealed to be Forspoken.
 Hennig and Stashwick are part of the writing team alongside Gary Whitta and Allison Rymer.

-Skydance New Media later announced in October 2021 that it was working with Marvel Entertainment to produce a new action-adventure game that will take place in the Marvel Universe.
+In October 2021, Skydance New Media later announced that it was working with Marvel Entertainment to produce a new action-adventure game that will take place in the Marvel Universe.
+In September 2022, it was revealed that it was an untitled Captain America and Black Panther game.
+In March 2024, the game's name was revealed as Marvel 1943: Rise of Hydra.

-In April 2022, Skydance New Media and Lucasfilm Games announced they are working on a narrative-driven, action-adventure game "featuring an original story in the Star Wars galaxy," with Hennig at the helm.
+In April 2022, Skydance New Media and Lucasfilm Games announced they are working on a narrative-driven, action-adventure game "featuring an original story in the Star Wars galaxy", with Hennig at the helm.

 Writing style

 Hennig believes the term "platformer" is outdated and misused with many modern games, preferring a different term like "traversal" for some.
-She also feels that focusing too much on graphics can inhibit a game, saying that once game writers focus on creative expression, video games will greatly improve.
+In 2007 she said that video game developers were too obsessed with graphical realism.
+She predicted that as game technology improves, developers would explore using graphics for creative expression instead of realism.

 She often uses supporting characters to highlight personality aspects of other characters through interactions within the script.
 For example, Chloe Frazer acts as a foil for Nathan Drake, highlighting the darker aspects of his personality and past.
 With her work in the Uncharted series, Hennig described the writing and plot as on the "bleeding edge" of the genre of cinematic video games.
 She has won two Writers Guild of America Video Game Writing Awards in addition to several other awards for her work on Uncharted 2 and Uncharted 3.